top of page

 Open Access

-My work is available in global top tier journals such as Nature's Scientific Reports, and highlights findings which inform the future diagnosis and treatment of mental health.
+My research is available in top tier international journals and highlights findings which inform the future diagnosis and treatment of mental health.

 Nature_IER.jpg